w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 `polkadotBinary=>url` - Polkadot binary under the [w3f repo](https://github.com/w3f/polkadot/releases).

-`nodeExporter` - If defined ansible will install and configure node_exporter https://github.com/prometheus/node_exporter which will expose hardware-level metrics of your node in a format compatible with Prometheus.
+`nodeExporter` - If defined Ansible will install and configure [node_exporter](https://github.com/prometheus/node_exporter) which will expose hardware-level metrics of your node in a format compatible with Prometheus.

 `machineType:` - Machine's hardware spec, check this via https://cloud.google.com/compute/docs/machine-types.